 Drone Delivery Canada Corp.
 (TSXV:FLT) is a disruptive, pioneering technology company focused on designing, developing, and implementing commercially viable drone-based logistics systems.
 Based in Vaughan, Ontario, the Company's patented, fully integrated hardware/software platform is used as a managed service in a SaaS business model.
 The Company is providing a turnkey logistics solution for delivery of goods in hard to access locations, where time is of the essence, and to limit person-to-person contact.
-The system is airframe agnostic, meaning third party drones or manned rotary or fixed wing aircraft could also be integrated into the Company's solution.
+The system is airframe agnostic, meaning third party drones or manned rotary or fixed wing aircraft could also be integrated into the Company's solution with engineering efforts.

 The Company, first to market in North America has operational capabilities 24 hours a day, 365 days a year and is the first cargo logistics drone operator to have a Compliant Operator Status Certificate awarded by Transport Canada.
+The Company has also been granted a domestic cargo licence under the Canada Transportation Act ("CTA") and Air Transport Regulations (Canada).
 The Company currently has three different drones in its fleet (Sparrow, Robin XL, and Condor), with the Sparrow deemed fully compliant.
 The Company is focusing on a variety of vertical markets, including but not limited to Remote Communities, Indigenous Communities, Courier Services, Retail, Ecommerce, Mining, Oil & Gas, Healthcare & Pharmaceutical, Government, Military, Shore-to-Ship, and Construction applications in Canada and internationally.

-The current legislation and regulatory framework in place with respect to commercial drone use in Canada is evolving.
+The current legislation and regulatory framework in place with respect to commercial drone use in Canada and internationally is evolving.
 The Company continues to work closely with Transport Canada, the Federal Aviation Administration, and other international regulators.